 |

-The most common form of ankle sprain is an inversion ankle sprain, when the foot rolls inwards, putting pressure on the anterior talofibular ligament.
+The most common form of ankle sprain is an inversion ankle sprain, in which the foot rolls inwards, placing pressure on the anterior talofibular ligament.
 But today, we’re talking about its cousin: the eversion ankle sprain.
 That’s when the foot rolls outwards.
 It may be rarer than inversion ankle sprains, but is no less deserving of our attention.

 What causes an eversion ankle sprain?

-An eversion ankle sprain pulls on the inner ligament of the ankle, known as the deltoid ligament.
+An eversion ankle sprain pulls on the inner ankle ligament, the deltoid ligament.
 The deltoid ligament is typically more resilient to injury than the outside ligament.
 But like any other ligament, it can still be stretched, strained, or torn.

 The causes of ankle sprains are similar, though the effects are different.
 Moving on uneven terrain, jumping and landing incorrectly, or impact during sports can all create inversion or eversion ankle sprains.
 In all of these scenarios, the foot can ‘cave’ outwards, leading to the sprain of the deltoid ligament.
-Another major risk factor is having sprained the deltoid ligament before.
-Ligament sprains don’t get erased after healing; they compound.
-The chances of having an ankle injury again go up dramatically once you’ve had an injury before, making treatment essential to preventing future injuries.
+Another major risk factor is having previously sprained the deltoid ligament.
+Ligament sprains don’t heal; they scar.
+The chances of having an ankle injury again go up dramatically once you’ve had an injury before, making treatment essential to preventing future ankle injuries.

 How are eversion ankle sprains treated?

-For example, avoiding anti-inflammatories seems counter-intuitive, but the fact is that swelling is a natural part of the body’s healing process.
-Attempting to stymie it with anti-inflammatories can end up stalling the natural healing process.
+For example, avoiding anti-inflammatories may seem counterintuitive, but swelling is a natural part of the body’s healing process.
+Attempting to stymie it with anti-inflammatories can stall the natural healing process.
 Load, Vascularisation, and Exercise, all located within LOVE, operate under a similar principle.

 Abandoning movement during recovery is not helpful to the body.
 What’s best is doing manageable movements that keep the injured area limber without placing it under too much duress.
 That can help with flexibility, improve recovery outcomes, and prompt blood flow to the area, speeding up the healing process.
-This has to be done gradually and stably, best done under a physiotherapist’s supervision.
+This has to be done gradually and consistently, preferably under a physiotherapist’s supervision.

 Two methods of treating an ankle sprain are wrapping and taping, which are often confused.
 Wrapping is used to compress the wound and is more common closer to the time of the injury.
-It’s the C of PEACE and can help speed up the time it takes to recover.
+It’s the C of PEACE and can help speed recovery.
 Taping is a longer-term treatment where a physiotherapist applies adhesive tape to support the affected ligament.
-In the case of an eversion ankle sprain, the physiotherapist would apply tape to the inside of the ankle, where the tension of the tape can help ease the strain during movement.
+In the case of an eversion ankle sprain, the physiotherapist would apply tape to the inside of the ankle, where its tension can help ease strain during movement.

-Kinesio© taping is another form of taping, though its effects are also different.
+Kinesio® taping is another form of taping, though its effects differ.
 Kinesio© tape is much more elastic and is not designed to support the ligament, though it does ease healing.
-It cues the ankle to prompt better posture, activate the muscles, and improve overall biomechanics.
-It is a subtle clue to your body to know how to stand best and move while improving blood flow and stimulating lymphatic drainage.
+It cues the ankle to improve posture, activate muscles, and enhance overall biomechanics.
+It is a subtle cue for your body to know how to stand and move best, improving blood flow and stimulating lymphatic drainage.
 Both of these speed up the healing process considerably.

 These are the more traditional methods of treating eversion ankle sprains.
 The ideal recovery plan combines traditional modalities and cutting-edge technology for the best results.
 Here are some of the treatment options available for eversion ankle sprains: